 SEE ALSO: How Do I Find Amazon Coupons?

-These links can be found in a variety of places — on the homepage, on product pages, or in the cart after the code is applied.
+These links can show up in a variety of places — on the homepage, on product pages, or in the cart after the code is applied.
 Review this information to verify if your purchase is eligible before going through the checkout process, and you can end up saving a lot of time.
-Alternatively, try Google searching the coupon to find any restrictions.
+Alternatively, try Googling the coupon to find any restrictions.

 As mentioned above, many coupons require a minimum purchase.
 The minimum only applies to the actual cost of the items in your order after any instant discounts, and does not include extra costs like tax or shipping, when applicable.

+Sign up for the store's email list.
 Certain stores will send you a coupon right away if you sign up for their emails.
-Some of the coupons sent to email subscribers may be one-time-use codes, which means the codes are generated to be unique to that subscriber and can only be used once.
+Some of the coupons sent to email subscribers may be 1-time-use codes, which means the codes are generated to be unique to that subscriber and can only be used once.
 At other times, clicking through a link in the store's email is the only way to get the discount.
 As such, you generally won't see these offers listed on coupon and deal sites.

-You can also check all of the store's social media pages.
-Like or follow a store on social media outlets like Facebook or Twitter, and you may get notified of a coupon.
+Check all of the store's social media pages.
+Like or follow a store on social media outlets such as Facebook or Twitter, and you may get notified of a coupon.
 Even if you don't have an account on one of these sites, you may still be able to view the store's page to see a coupon listed exclusively there.

 Do the Math First